Retreat

 Canon 5D Mark ii + 55mm lens, CF cards, cords, readers, and adapters, neck strap, bag

-M2 MacBook Pro w/Logic DAW
+M2 MacBook w/Logic Pro DAW

 Righty & Lefty Acoustic Guitars

-2000s & 90s tape decks for cassette recording
+Vintage tape decks for cassette production

 M-Audio Oxygen Pro 49 MIDI Keyboard with sustain pedal, bench + keyboard stand